DerBrunoIR/CourseGraph/README.md

 ### Required courses
 ![required_courses](https://github.com/user-attachments/assets/dc825915-2c1f-43c6-be2b-c6ba5fc875c8)

-A the [bottom](#course-ranking) of thise page a complete list of courses can be found.
+At the [bottom](#course-ranking) of this page, a complete list of courses can be found.

 <!-- TOC --><a name="conclusion"></a>
 # Conclusion

-To determine the quality of the results is no straight forward task due to ambiguity.
+To determine the quality of the results is no straight-forward task due to ambiguity.
-However we can recognize certain trends, like:
+However, we can recognize certain trends, like:
-- Fundamental courses are more often required then specialized courses.
+- Fundamental courses are more often required than specialized courses.

-Due to the possible errors, the created data rather be used for recognizeing demand trends for expertise in certain areas instead of speceific courses.

-However there are also some high ranked courses I didn't know about previously, I just want them to be listed here:
+However, there are also some high-ranked courses I didn't know about previously; I just want them to be listed here:
 - Robotics, DMH Data Management on Modern Hardware, DBPRA Datenbankpraktikum, Digital Image Processing, DBT Database Technology, Lichtechnik: Grundlagen und Anwendungen, Einführung in die Lichttechnik, MDS Management of Data Streams

-This might be a sign that those courses are indeed usefull.
+This might be a sign that those courses are indeed useful.

 <!-- TOC --><a name="course-ranking"></a>
 # Course Ranking